My Uncle Napoleon

-My Uncle Napoleon (دائی جان ناپلئون, Dâ'i jân Nâpel'on, literal translation: Dear Uncle Napoleon) is a coming-of-age novel by Iranian author Iraj Pezeshkzad published in Tehran in Persian in 1973.
+My Uncle Napoleon (دائی جان ناپلئون, Dâ'i jân Nâpel'on, "Dear Uncle Napoleon") is a coming-of-age novel by Iranian author Iraj Pezeshkzad, published in Tehran in Persian in 1973.
 The novel was adapted as a TV series in 1976, directed by Nasser Taghvai.
-Though the book and the TV series were briefly banned following the Islamic Revolution of 1979 in Iran, it remained popular.
-It is noted for its lampooning of the common social attitudes and beliefs in Iran during the period of Allied occupation of Iran.
-The novel has been translated by Dick Davis into English.
+Although the book and the TV series were briefly banned after the Islamic Revolution of 1979 in Iran, they remained popular.
+It is noted for lampooning common social attitudes and beliefs in Iran during the period of Allied occupation.
+Dick Davis translated the novel into English.

 Plot summary

 The story takes place at the time of Iran's occupation by the Allied forces during the Second World War.
-The story starts on Friday, August 13th, which would therefore have been 1943.
 Most of the plot occurs in the narrator's home, a huge early 20th-century-style Iranian mansion in which three wealthy families live under the tyranny of a paranoid patriarch, Uncle.
 The Uncle—who in reality is a retired low-level officer from the Persian Cossack Brigade under Colonel Vladimir Liakhov's command—claims, and in latter stages of the story actually believes, that he and his butler Mash Qasem were involved in wars against the British and their "lackeys", as well as battles supporting the Iranian Constitutional Revolution; and that with the occupation of Iran by the Allied forces, the British are now on course to take their revenge on him.
 The story's narrator (nameless in the novel but called Saeed in the TV series) is a high school student in love with his cousin Layli, Dear Uncle's daughter.

 The novel, at its core a love story, unfolds around the narrator's struggles to stall Layli's pre-arranged marriage to her cousin Puri and ensure their love, a love which is constantly jeopardised by an army of family members and the mayhem of their intrigues against one another.
 A multitude of supporting characters, including police investigators, government officials, Indians, housewives, a medical doctor, a butcher, a sycophantic preacher, servants, and a shoeshine man also appear throughout the development of the story.